parvathycec/Timeline2GUI/README.md

 How to install?

 Download the Timeline2GUI repo.

-Run the following command from command line.
+Run the following command from command line inside the Timeline2GUI folder.

 pip install -r requirements.txt

 This command should automatically install all the dependencies.
 If you face any issue with installation, run the following command in the command line.

 python -m pip install -e git://github.com/dmnfarrell/pandastable.git@pandastable#egg=pandastable